chayxana/Restaurant-App/src/backend/services/checkout-api/README.md

 ## Implementation Details

 When a request is made to the API endpoint, the `Checkout()` function is called, which initiates the checkout process.
-- The checkout process involves retrieving the customer's cart items using the grpc by calling basket-api.
+- The checkout process involves retrieving the customer's cart items using the grpc by calling cart-api.
 - After that it calculates amount that user has to pay and processes payment using the payment-api.
 - When payment is successful it creates a checkout event and publishes to a message broker (e.g Kafka).